hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/testing_sawtooth.rst

    If not, check the status of the REST API service and restart it, if necessary; see :doc:`systemd`.

 #.
+For the remaining steps, multiple nodes in the network must be running.
-If this node has joined an existing network, use the following steps to
+   If this node is the first one in the network, configure and start the remaining nodes before continuing.

+   * PoET requires at least three nodes.

-   confirm network functionality.
+#.
+Use the following steps to confirm network functionality.

    a.
 To check whether peering has occurred on the network, submit a peers query
       to the REST API on this node.